Sanja969/Star-Wars-Data-App/README.md

 ## Star Wars Info App

 Mobile web app that gets information about Films, Characters, Planets, and Starships from https://swapi.dev/ - Star Wars API and displaying, using React and Redux.
 There are 5 different pages, that show information for items regarding the category.
 All item cards have the arrow button for navigating to the detail page for showing more information about the item.
+There are search bars for every category to find the desired items.

 # Screenshots